-Beverley leases on residential deteriorating in value.
-Where your lease has about 90 years unexpired, you should start thinking about a lease extension.
-An important point to note is that it is financially advisable for the lease extension to take place before the term of the current lease falls below 80 years - otherwise a higher premium will be due.
-Flat owners in Beverley will mostly be legally entitled to a lease extension; however a solicitor should be able check if you qualify.
-In some cases you may not be entitled.
-There are prescribed timetables and steps to comply with once the process is triggered so it’s best to be guided by a lawyer during the process.
+Beverley leases on residential properties are gradually losing value. if your lease has in the region of 90 years left, you should start considering the need for a lease extension.
+If lease term is less than 80 years, you will then be required to pay 50% of the property's 'marriage value' on top of the usual cost of the lease extension to the landlord.
+Marriage value is the amount of extra value that a lease extension will add to the property.
+Leasehold owners in Beverley will usually qualify for a lease extension; however a solicitor will confirm if you qualify.
+In certain circumstances you may not be entitled.
+There are prescribed timetables and steps to comply with once the process has commenced so it’s prudent to be guided by a lawyer during the process.

 Lender | Requirement |